 Ginseng Harvesting on the Chattahoochee National Forest

-We believe it is in everyone’s best interest to limit the amount of the harvest to help ensure that the plant’s future sustainability is protected.
+We believe it is in everyone’s best interest to further limit the amount of the harvest to help ensure that the plant’s future sustainability is protected.

-In 2013, the Forest Service is implementing the following process for permitting wild ginseng harvests in the Chattahoochee National Forest:
+In 2014, the Forest Service is implementing the following process for permitting wild ginseng harvests in the Chattahoochee National Forest:

 A permit allows the harvest of 1/2 wet pound of wild ginseng in the ranger district where the permit is issued.
 (Three wet pounds are equivalent to one dry pound.)

 Harvesting is allowed for 2 weeks only, September 1-14, 2014.

 Harvesting is prohibited in all designated Wilderness areas.
 Each district ranger may further limit ginseng harvests to certain areas of the national forest to allow the plants to regenerate, or to protect other natural areas.
 Harvest area descriptions and maps will be provided to permit holders.